marcossferro/marcossferro/README.md

 [LinkedIn](https://www.linkedin.com/in/marcos-ferro-baya-609453164/)

 - 🔭 I’m currently working on Globant
-- 🌱 I’m currently learning Full Stack
+- 🌱 I’m currently learning Full Stack Developer
+- 👯 I’m looking to collaborate on different back-end projects

 <!--
 **marcossferro/marcossferro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
-- 👯 I’m looking to collaborate on ...

 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...